Strawberry farming Guide

 The roots of strawberry plants spread out close to the surface.
 Therefore, the soil should be well supplied with moisture, and hoeing should be done lightly and young plantation be kept weed free.

 In cold climate the soil is covered with a mulch in winter to protect the roots from cold injury.
 The mulch keeps the fruits free from soil, reduces decay of fruits, conserves soil moisture, lowers soil temperature in hot weather, several kinds of mulches are used but commonest one is straw mulch. under the polyhouse strawberry farming is better because quality and quantity of strawberry fruit are much better than outside strawberry .The name of strawberry has been derived from this fact.
-It saves irrigation water, prevents the growth of weeds and keep the soil temperature high.
+It saves irrigation water, prevents the growth of weeds and maintain soil temperature.

 MANURES AND FERTILIZERS